 there are no overt plot spoilers for long way up or any of the earlier programs in this post.

-my girls are now grown women, independent and have lived away from home for many years. my mom and i, therefore, watched the latest series, long way up, without them.
+my kids are now grown, independent, and have lived away from home for many years. my mom and i, therefore, watched the latest series, long way up, without them.

 my sadness deepened as we watched, seeing the rift that had grown between our good teevee friends in the intervening years, missing the purity of the loving marriage between ewan and eve, which had since dissolved. ewan and charley were older, less strong, less daring, less boyish in their humor. charley’s body had been battered by two serious motorcycle accidents in the fairly recent past. i felt the overall theme of loss deeply. how could two people who loved each other like brothers, who shared two really radically intense adventures together lose touch so completely? how could ewan’s mad love for his now-ex-wife have faded? i thought of claudio saying in the first series “there’s no true love!” as ewan explains to the camera why he and charley decided to have separate tents. “no true love?!?” ewan exclaims with an incredulous laugh. but, alas. in the end, it turns out that claudio was right.